EdwardDunn/java-html-generator/README.md

 Java based HTML generator for making simple HTML pages quickly

 The application is designed to provide a console interface for quickly creating simple HTML pages.
-Rather than being aimed at novice programmers it is instead aimed at reducing the simple tasks of experienced developers.
+Rather than being aimed at novice programmers it is instead aimed at reducing the simple tasks of more experienced developers.

 #### Example Implementation</br>
     Page page = new Page("Test Page");